 Click on “Unstack” at the bottom of the window.

-Yes, you can both edit and add labels in the folder view.
+Yes, you can both edit and add labels.

 The information is only stored in your phone, and not in the app itself, so you cannot transfer information between two apps or download the app again with your old files.